calweb/calweb.github.com/source/_posts/2012-08-09-mobile-hackathon.markdown

 The cool thing about using a framework, is if we have time, we could potentially port it to other devices, like Android and Windows Phone :)

-So here's to some awesome
+So here's to some awesomeness going down!